During graduate school, I wanted to spend time doing something that was going to make a difference and be important in the world.

 About the author:

-Kaitlin Roke is a nutritional scientist and is currently working at the Canadian Sugar Institute in a science communications role.
+Kaitlin Roke is a nutritional scientist and a content creator and consultant at PH SPOT/Infographics101.
+Kaitlin is interested in knowledge translation, integrating great science and evidence to improve health and wellness, promoting women and girls in STEM, among other topics.
 Kaitlin earned her PhD, MSc, and BSc at the University of Guelph.
-Kaitlin is interested in knowledge translation, integrating great science and evidence to improve health and wellness, promoting women and girls in STEM, among other topics.
 Kaitlin loves spending time outside and enjoying time with friends and family.
 Follow her work on Twitter @KaitlinRoke!